Ismail733/Can-you-spot-the-difference/README.md

 #The application has a responsive design and can be played on desktop and mobile devices.

-## Technologies Used

-#The game is built using HTML, SCSS.
-#AngularJS
-#TypeScript
-#NodeJS
-#ExpressJS
-#MongoDB
-#SocketIO

 ## Installation

 To install and run the project locally, follow these steps:

-1. Clone the repository: git clone https://github.com/yourusername/spot-the-difference.git
+1. Clone the repository: git clone https://github.com/yourusername/Can-you-spot-the-difference.git
 2. Navigate to the project directory: cd spot-the-difference
 3. Install the necessary dependencies: npm install